Wrecking Crew ’98

 |A, B, Y, X Button =||[NumPad 1], [NumPad 2], [NumPad 3], [NumPad 5]|

 How to Save: Hover over the game canvas.
 A save button will appear at the top of the game screen.
 When you click "Save" button, the save code (spot) will be saved onto your browser's storage system automatically.

 How to Load: Come back anytime in the future, simply click "Load" to resume from your latest save spot.
 (Assuming you did not clear your browser' data.

 CAUTION:: Browser's private mode WILL NOT retain your save state, because save state is deleted once the browser is closed, so don't use private mode if you want to use the save state.

 Recommended Browser: Chrome

-Wrecking Crew ’98 is one of many Mario Games to play online on your web browser for free at KBH Games.
+Play Wrecking Crew ’98 Online Game.
+One of many Mario Games to play online on your web browser for free at KBH Games.
 Play Wrecking Crew ’98 using a online SNES emulator.
 Tagged as 2 Player Games, Action Games, Adventure Games, Arcade Games, Mario Games, Retro Games, SNES Games, and Wrecking Games.
-Upvoted by 56 players.
-Other games you might like are D.D.
-Crew (Arcade) and Wrecking Bowl.
+Upvoted by 73 players.
+Other games you might like are Wrecking Bowl and Simpsons Wrecking Ball.
 No download or installation needed to play this free game.
 Hope this game brings a little joy into your daily life.